kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Step 1: Explore and Learn

-**Trish's practical advice**: *"Don't rush into contributing.
-Take time to understand what we're building and why it matters to you."*
+**Trish's gentle guidance**: *"Don't rush into contributing!
+Take time to understand what we're building and why it matters to you.
+Let's make sure you feel completely comfortable before we start creating magic together!"*

 1. **Read the main README** to understand the project
 2. **Browse the documentation** to see what's already there